 Note – you will need your own detailed finder charts for these objects.
 Paper or computer charts are equally acceptable.
 You’ll also need to research some of this year’s objects to be sure you’re observing exactly what’s being asked for.

-Star hopping, push-to and goto are all appropriate ways to find these objects.
+Star hopping, push-to and go to are all appropriate ways to find these objects.

 Stretch your skill and imagination – see something new, something unimaginably old, something unexpected